mikegcoleman/docker101-linux/part-3/README.md

 1. In the PWD interface click `+ Add new instance` to instantiate a linux node

+> Note: If you've closed the PWD interface, simply go back to [the PWD site](https://dockercon.play-with-docker.com)

 2. Repeat step 1 to add a second node to the cluster.

 3. Click the `Windows containers` slider and then click `+ Add New Instance`